rhezab/smile/docs/configuration.md

     ☁️ = has to be copied from cloud provider
 </div>

+## How are they set

+The ideal situation is to keep the number of configuration options to a minimum by making reasonable choices for most things.
+Also the web experiment itself may have very options than the services (e.g., Mechanical Turk).
+In cases where there is likely to be different choices for different experiments in the lab (e.g., should the experiment allows AMT and/or Prolific access?) then we want to fill in sensible defaults and then let people configure them easily in one place.

-What we want is for our javascript application to have access to these options.
-In most cases, we could just write them in our javascript someplace.
-However, there are two issues with this.
-First, some of the items we need to generate on the fly using other code that might not be part of our final experiment (running in the browser) itself.
+Finally, some of the items we need to generate on the fly using other code that might not be part of our final experiment (running in the browser) itself.
 For instance, the code running in the browser can't access the file system and thus can't look up the hash value of the last git commit.
 Instead, we need to run some other code against the local files to determine these values automatically :robot:.
-Second, some of the information is sort of particular to our lab and so we might not want them placed into git.

-Luckily all of these problems are solved by Vite the building and development system we are using.
-At its core, Vite preprocesses our javascript/CSS/HTML files and "bundles" them together in more efficient, smaller packages for delivery to our subjects.
-As one part of this, it pre-processes the files using some configuration options.
+This will likely require an extra build step.

 ## Example file

-Here is an example file that would be a Javascript object
+Here is an example `.env` file:

 ```